cryptoballot/cryptoballot/readme.md

   - The ballot may be blinded before it is submitted, guaranteeing that the ballot is fully anonymous once it is cast
   - Each client will create and sign a Signature Request with their public-key on file with the VoterList.
   - The BallotClerk will verify the request and provide the voter with a signed ballot.
 The user will then unblind this ballot and submit it to the BallotBox.
+  - The BallotClerk publishes the full list of Signature Requests once an election is ended.
+This allows voters to verify that the total number of signed ballots matches the number of ballots tallied by the BalltoBox.

 BallotBox Server
 ----------------